 I was never too happy with the snapshot preview for my Meet Me At Molly’s machinima, so I got on with doing a new one:

-This time, it wasn’t based on a particular movie.
-However, the ‘lone figure’ is a familiar theme, if not quite as common as showing the two heads of the main characters.
+This time, I didn’t base it on a particular movie.
+However, the ‘lone figure’ is a familiar theme, if not quite as common as the two heads together.